 Can I require people to login before completing my form?

 Yes.
-From your form’s publish settings, you can toggle login requirement on or off underneath your form’s custom link.
+From your form’s publish settings (learn more about this here), you can toggle login requirement on or off underneath your form’s custom link.
 When toggled on, users will be required to login to complete your form.

 Can I add validation to my form?

 Yes.
-When editing a question’s column type, you will see a Validation option in the settings panel for supported columns.
-Provide your formula and error message to guide users who provide invalid answers.
+When editing any column type options, in the settings panel you will see a Validation option.
+You must add a formula (Coda formulas) to set your validation.
+Don't forget to add an error message to guide users who provide invalid answers.

 Can you reference another table or other rows in your doc when setting up validation in forms?